QCHINH/hello-world/README.md

 # hello-world
 just another repository
-HELLO
+HELLO.
-These changes will be made to just the README file
+These changes will be made to just the README file.